 (ii) such other time as may be agreed between the Treasurer and the commissioners.

-(5) If the commissioners consider that payment of an interim dividend to the Consolidated Fund is justified during part of a financial year the commissioners may make a recommendation to the Minister as to the amount of the interim dividend that the commissioners recommend should be paid.
+(5) If the commissioners consider that payment of an interim dividend to the Consolidated Account is justified during part of a financial year the commissioners may make a recommendation to the Minister as to the amount of the interim dividend that the commissioners recommend should be paid.

 (6) The Minister, with the Treasurer’s concurrence —